Email Vendor Guides from Red Pill Email

 Want to know how to get the most from our vendor guide?
 Check out these supplemental reports:

-Vendors do not pay to be in the Guide; they are selected based on their abilities and willingness to participate.
+Vendors do not pay to be in our Guides; they are selected based on their abilities and willingness to participate.